YOGA JUST MIGHT BE THE BEES-KNEES TO RELIEVE YOUR KNEE PAIN…

 Don’t underestimate the power of some beginner yoga poses!
 Yoga for painful knees really can go a long way toward getting you more flexible and helping your body feel better.

-And you can modify your poses to accommodate your aches and pains.
+Modify your poses to accommodate your aches and pains.

-One of the best things about yoga for pain in legs and yoga for knee pain is that yoga poses can be adjusted so that they’re accessible to you, no matter what soreness you’re experiencing.
+One of the best things about yoga for pain in legs and yoga for knee pain is that yoga poses can be modified so that they’re accessible to you, no matter what soreness you’re experiencing.
 After all, a workout to improve the pain in your knees can only work if you can actually do the workout in spite of that pain.

 Per Harvard Health,